Trams in Oranjestad, Aruba: History

 The line is the first and so far the only passenger rail service on the island and the rest of the Dutch Caribbean.
 Three industrial railways had been constructed on the island, but have all closed.
 It was inaugurated on 22 December 2012, seven days after the arrival of the first single-deck car.
 Regular service started on 19 February 2013.
 The second car, an open-top double-decker, was delivered in June 2013.
 The heritage style streetcars were designed and manufactured by TIG/m Modern Street Railways in California, USA.

 The line operates daily.
 As of early 2016, service was operating from 9:00 to 17:00, with two cars in service after 11:00.

 Route

-The line starts from a balloon loop near the Port of Call and serves the downtown area with a route along Schelpstraat, Havenstraat and Caya Betico Croes, the main road, which is open to pedestrians only.
-Between Rancho and Plaza Chipi Chipi, eastbound trams (towards Plaza Nicky) run via Schelpstraat, and westbound ones (towards Port of Call), run via Havenstraat.
+The line starts from a balloon loop near the Port of Call Marketplace and serves the downtown area with a route along Schelpstraat, Havenstraat and Caya Betico Croes, the main road, which is open to pedestrians only.
+Between Rancho and Plaza Chipi Chipi, eastbound trams (towards Plaza Nicky) run via Schelpstraat, and westbound ones (towards Welcome Plaza), run via Havenstraat.
 It ends at Plaza Nicky, with a stop also located on a loop.

 There are a total of 9 stops situated approximately 200 m apart from each other.
 The depot is located between the stops at Port of Call and Rancho.